FilipMalczak/vent/README.md

     - customizable for impl internals
     - wrapper for DB for public API
 - asynchronous trait
 - "trait chains"; e.g. if we have adapters for blocking -> async and async -> reactive, then we should be able to turn blocking -> reactive
+- fix Bintray

 ### Backlog